cyber-prophet/bostrom-journal/BostromJournal001.md

 TOCYB token is a token of a future [Cyber](https://cyb.ai/search/cyber) network.
 Everyone who has [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it 1 to1 into CYB tokens through the private exodus.
 The contract will be developed by [cyber~Congress](https://cyb.ai/search/cybercongress).

-## Token related infomation

 ### Investminting - definition and mechanics [~](Qmezuhrqm7P8u8PwHhoq5EjWmnk3VxGju9DVUT9pWmeNaV)

 In order to obtain resource tokens: A (AMPERES) and V (VOLTS) one should investmint H (HYDROGEN).

 The term `investminting` is composed of `minting` (producing new tokens) and `investing` (putting capital into something for a period of time to make a profit).

-After Hydrogen tokens are investminted, the neuron’s balance is immediately replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
-Both tokens of the investminting pair (H and A or V) are `frozen` till the end of the investminting period.
-After the investminting period both tokens become liquid.

-#### Investminting features

 Investminting has the following features: